umaaps/umaaps.github.io/_posts/2014-07-18-summer-course-phrm.md

 excerpt: Our most amazing activity during the summer of 2014!
 ---

 Thanks to the finicial support by our chapter we are able to make a 3-day camping trip to Kenora surrounded by many lakes!
-Check out our [Gallery page][kenora] for the pictures!
+Check out our photos below!

 <div class="col-xs-6 col-md-3">